unusep/main/docs/DeveloperGuide.md

 ##### Done

-> The built-in category in the To-Do list which store all the tasks that are marked as `done`.
+> The built-in category in the system which store all the tasks that are marked as `done`.

 ## Appendix E : Product Survey